filmil/lit2md/cmd/lit2md/main.go.md

 	_ = out

+	//] This is done for each input line of text.
+We unapply the prefix for
+	//] each line, it's cheap to do, even if unapplied lines

 	for scanner.Scan() {
 		t := scanner.Text()
 		np := d.UnapplyPrefix(t)

+		//] I heard that goto is considered harmful.

 	l:

 		switch state {

+		//] This is the beginning of the file.
+I added a `goto` just because
+		//] I can.

 		case StateNone:
 			trimmed := strings.Trim(t, "\n\t ")
 			if trimmed != "" {